DOFLinx/docs/docs/parameters/11_The_Parameters.md

 sense to keep the LED for animations only and not duplicate the marquee.
 But then, here we go, its your choice!

+## `PIXELCADE_SCORE_DISPLAYS=DEFAULT,LCD,LCD_MATRIX,LCD_7SEG,LED,LED_7SEG,LED_LEDSTRIP,LED_MATRIX`

+Default is DEFAULT and this can be left out of your INI.

+The default will enable LCD and LED meaning that if you have a score display on either or both of these Pixelcade devices then the score will be displayed using the default Pixelcade order of device precedence.
+So using DEFAULT or LCD,LED is the same as leaving this parameter out alltogether or having a blank parameter, ie PIXELCADE_SCORE_DISPLAYS=

+Adding any or all of the other options will force a score display to those devicess.
+Doing this allows you to customise precisely where scores are displayed.

 ## `PROCESSES=PPPP,PPPP,PPPP`

 Default Pinball FX2, can be left out of INI file.